-BlackBerry 10 leaks keep coming, this time with screenshots and an iPhone 5 comparison videoAlex Wagner - Senior News Editor
+BlackBerry 10 leaks keep coming, this time with screenshots and an iPhone 5 comparison videoAlex Wagner - Deputy Managing Editor, News Desk

 It seems that we can't go more than a few days without some sort of new BlackBerry 10 leak making its way online, and that's a trend that continues today.
 A new report from BGR contains 100 different BlackBerry 10 screenshots that show several aspects of the new operating system, including the setup, browser, Maps app, voice control and settings.
 Up above we can see a clear shot of the BlackBerry Z10 smartphone that's part of a tutorial on how to get around BlackBerry 10, and below is a shot of the BlackBerry 10 home screen with a recently used app as well as Setup page with options for Wi-Fi, BlackBerry ID and BlackBerry Messenger.

 Along with this batch of screenshots, BGR claims to have been told that RIM is hoping to offer its Blackberry Z10 handset at a price that's lower than the $199 cost that we normally see associated with flagship smartphones.
 No exact pricing was named in the report.

 Finally, the folks at Austrian site Telekom Press have posted a new video comparing the BlackBerry Z10 with an iPhone 5.
 This is the third Z10 video that the site has shared.
 In this new clip, the site compares the hardware of both devices and also the software, including a comparison of home screens, notification areas and browsers.
 There's also a bit showing BlackBerry 10's voice control app going up against iOS 6's Siri.